Understanding Your Report

 Letter Interpretation

-• A: Excellent quality - Very healthy air, full WHO compliance
+• A: Excellent quality - Very healthy air, full compliance with the European Union Ambient Air Quality Standards EU Air Quality Standards

 • B: Good quality - Healthy air most of the time, few rare exceedances